Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 • Signature Move: [Skill move]
 • Confidence Level: [1-10] 💪

-[Player Name] and his partner are ready for November 30th.
+[Player Name] and his partner are ready for December 20th.
 Are YOU?

 Think you can beat them?
 Register now!
 Link in bio.